-The Commission is undertaking a mid-term review of Living Well: A Strategic Plan for Mental Health in NSW 2014 – 2024, the 10-year plan for mental health reform in NSW.
+The Commission is undertaking a mid term review of Living Well: A Strategic Plan for Mental Health in NSW 2014 – 2024, the 10-year plan for mental health reform in NSW.
 As part of this review, the Commission has been consulting with a broad range of stakeholders around NSW to consider the progress that has been made against Living Well over the first five years and to identify priorities and opportunities for the remaining five years of the strategy.
 The Commission is working to finalise the Living Well 2020 – 2024 strategic plan.
 The plan will guide the Commission, NSW Government and the wider community on mental health and wellbeing priority actions for the next five years.

 In partnership with people with lived experience of a mental health issue, their families’ carers and kinship groups, stakeholders, experts, clinicians and peer workers, the Commission commenced reviewing the progress made towards mental health reform in NSW in January 2019.

 Over 18 months, the Commission visited over 60 communities, towns and services to learn first-hand about the mental health and wellbeing issues facing communities and see examples of local reform.
 This information was analysed by independent researchers and backed up by evidence, literature reviews, a community survey and tested with stakeholders to determine the priorities for reform over the next five years to develop Living Well in Focus.

 Regional planning teams across NSW helped the Commission gather information on reform initiatives that demonstrate progress and align with one or more of the domains in Living Well.
 Examples of local reform were showcased during the regional community consultations and 70 were selected to be published on the Commissions website.
 One case study from each region was voted by the regional planning team to be produced into a short video.